Title

 Introduction

-The faculty of the University of North Carolina Adams School of Dentistry (“ASOD”) believe that an ASOD dental provider must possess specific knowledge, skills and abilities.
-Therefore, to earn their degree and/or certificate, ASOD providers must be competent in the necessary knowledge and application of that knowledge in their clinical professional practice and must relate appropriately to patients and to other health care professionals.
-The standards described below detail qualifications required in addition to academic and clinical achievements, which the faculty of the School consider essential for successful completion of the educational objectives of its curriculum.
-Therefore, in order to progress through the program, or be approved for graduation or certification, students and residents must demonstrate the following qualifications with or without reasonable accommodations.
+ASOD faculty believe that an ASOD provider must possess specific knowledge, skills, and abilities.
+Therefore, to earn their degree and/or certificate, ASOD providers must be competent in the necessary knowledge and application of that knowledge in their professional practice and must interact appropriately with patients and other health care professionals.
+The standards described below detail qualifications required, in addition to academic and clinical achievements, which ASOD faculty consider essential for successful completion of the educational objectives of the curriculum.
+Therefore, to progress through the program, or be approved for graduation or certification, students and residents must demonstrate the following qualifications with or without reasonable accommodations.

-The University is committed to equality of educational opportunity.
-The University does not discriminate in offering access to its educational programs and activities on the basis of age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, or veteran status.
+The University and the ASOD are committed to equitable educational opportunity.
+The University does not discriminate in offering access to its educational programs and activities on the basis of an individual’s age, color, disability, gender, gender expression, gender identity, genetic information, race, national origin, religion, sex, sexual orientation, or veteran status.

 A. Attitudinal, Behavioral, Interpersonal, and Emotional Attributes